MQCOMP3120-2021/E-commerce-website-Project/SCREENSHOTS/README.md

 # FAQPage.png || FAQEmail.png
 The faq page provides an accordion that answers frequently asked questions, and an email form that users can utilize to send emails to the business's account.

+# CheckoutPage.png
+The checkout page allows user to select their desired delivery partner and payment method for their orders.

+# PaymentPopUp.png
+The page displays a message when users click on confirm order to show them that their order has been placed.

 # LoginPage.png
 The login page contains a login form that permits registered users to log in to their account.

+# LogoutPage.png
+The page provides an alert message to users to confirm their logout.